bloominstituteoftechnology/React-Github-User-Card/README.md

 Also, since you have used the Github API before, you know some of the gotchas.
 Make sure to plan and watch for those.

-When you have those completed, you're ready to start coding!
+When you have those completed, you're ready to start coding!!

 #### Fetch the User Data